ElinaFF/PICO/implementation.md

 : Contains all tests run with `pytest`

-## Controller interface : MetaboController bottleneck
+## Controller interface : Controller bottleneck
-This section can be used as a high-level documentation of the MetaboController class that serves as bottleneck between the frontend and backend.
+This section can be used as a high-level documentation of the Controller class that serves as bottleneck between the frontend and backend.
 This class can be used to integrate PICO in a Python script.

 ### Main methods description